dontcallmechicken/buzzword-bingo/README.md

 The `index.html` uses the `game16.js` and the `content16.js` for the bingo game.

 The `index24.html` and `index.25.html` use the `game.js` and the appropriate content JavaScript file for the bingo game.

+## Adjustments
+The following HTML tags or elements should be adjusted in the `index.html` for the Bingo card:

++ `<title>` – The title of the HTML document
++ `<caption>` – The  table caption

+Additionally for index24.html:

++ `<td class="freecell">` – A name, word, term for the free field in the middle of the bingo card

+## How to play

+Open the `index.html` from the bingo card directory in a browser or add a link to the list of bingo cards in the `index.html` of the root directory.
+Every time you refresh the page it will generate a new Bingo card.

 ## Layout